 - Do not come to class or work; do not participate in any campus activities or come to campus.

-- If you have been diagnosed with COVID-19, are waiting for test results, or have coronavirus symptoms, CDC guidance for isolation recommends staying in a specific “sick room” or area and away from other people or animals, including pets.
+- If you have been diagnosed with COVID-19, CDC guidance for isolation recommends staying in a specific “sick room” or area and away from other people or animals, including pets.
 Use a separate bathroom, if available.

 - Monitor any symptoms you might be experiencing, and if they develop or worsen, call your healthcare provider BEFORE seeking in-person care.

 - Call 911 if you have a medical emergency.
 Notify the operator that you have, or think you might have, COVID-19.
 If possible, put on a cloth face covering before medical help arrives.

 - Postpone all non-essential medical appointments until you are out of self-quarantine/isolation.